damerell/crawl/crawl-ref/docs/crawl_manual.rst

   they can be created by a number of processes, including magical experiments and the time-honoured practice of interplanar miscegenation.

-  Demigods look more or less like members of their mortal part's species, but have excellent attributes (Str, Int, Dex) and are extremely robust; they can also draw on great supplies of magical energy.
-On the downside, they advance more slowly in experience than any other race, gain skills slightly less quickly than Humans and, due to their status, cannot worship the various gods and powers available to other races.
+  Demigods look more or less like members of their mortal part's species.
+They have excellent attributes (Str, Int, Dex), but advance slowly in experience.
+  As a Demigod gains levels, some of their divine ancestry will periodically reveal itself, granting godly traits and abilities.
+Due to their status, Demigods cannot worship the various gods and powers available to other races.

 Demonspawn
   Demonspawn are horrible half-mortal, half-infernal creatures - the flip side of the Demigods.
 Demonspawn can be created in any number of ways: magical